 Does the GPS Need to Be Near a Window?

-I was worried about having to place my time server near a window to ensure GPS satellite reception but I was pleasantly surprised to find I could get a good 3D fix and serve time from deep inside my home.
+I was worried about having to place my time server outside or near a window to ensure GPS satellite reception but I was pleasantly surprised to find I could get a good 3D fix and serve time from deep inside my home.
 I permanently placed the time server in a windowless attic with some ham radio gear and it has no problem keeping a solid 3D fix.
 Note that for initial GPS position I had to place all my GPSs outside (powered by USB power brick) for about 15 minutes.
 Once that initial fix was made the GPSs performed fine inside the house and in the attic.

 Get Your Raspberry Pi Up to Date